Researcher biography

 Biography:

-Tom Rufford is an Associate Professor in the UQ School of Chemical Engineering and former ARC Discovery Early Career Researcher Award recipient (2014-2016).
+Tom Rufford is an Associate Professor in the UQ School of Chemical Engineering and chief investigator in the ARC Centre of Excellence for Green Electrochemical Transformation of CO2 (GETCO2).
 Tom completed his BE and PhD degrees in Chemical Engineering at the University of Queensland in 2000 and 2009, respectively.
 Tom's PhD thesis investigated the use of porous carbon materials derived from waste coffee grounds for energy storage via hydrogen or supercapacitors on board electric vehicles.
 From 2001 to 2005 he worked as a process engineer and technologist on the crude distillation columns, naptha reformers and hydrogen purification plant at Shell's Geelong Oil Refinery.
 From 2010 to late 2012, Tom was a research fellow at the University of Western Australia working on natural gas processing and LNG production research projects with the UWA's Chevron Chair in Gas Process Engineering, Prof. Eric May.
+He returned to UQ as a teaching and research academic in December 2012.

 Research: